b3fr4nk/Python-CLI-Games-Tutorial/P00-Installing-Python/content.md

 Python is used by Google, researchers at major universities, and companies such as Uber, Instagram, Spotify, Netflix, and [many more](https://stackshare.io/python).

+By the end of this chapter you will be able to:

+1. Open and use your computer's terminal.
+1. Install Homebrew, a package manager for installing programs in your computer.
+1. Install Python3 to get started with Python.

 # The Terminal, Command Line Interface (CLI)

 You will need a Mac computer to complete this tutorial.